|PDF Version||Center for Dynamic Imaging|

 Microinformatics- 5 "high-end" PC's running various image analysis/processing and visualisation software for customised image processing/enhancement, morphological, numerical, algorithmic, and counting operations.

-Techniques for future development.
+Techniques under development.

-Projects for future development.
+Projects under development.

 |Publications of the unit on Pasteur's references database|